Rhodes sailing holidays

 Yacht charters Rhodes

-Rhodes commercial harbours (Akandia and Emporiko) and to the left / West: Mandraki port.
+Rhodes commercial harbours (Akandia and Emporiko) and to the left / west: Mandraki port.

 The capital, also called Rhodes, occupies the northernmost tip of the island.
 There are in essence three cities on this site – modern, ancient and medieval.